Finding a job with Python and Selenium

 {'title': 'Full-stack Software Engineer', 'location': 'Spain', 'date': '9/27/24', 'link': 'https://novatec-software.softgarden.io/../job/49472208/Full-stack-Software-Engineer?jobDbPVId=157409078&l=en'}

-This is a great start.
-At this point you would be able to collect a lot of job posts and filter them by the Job’s title, but we’re going to go further.
-In part 2 we’ll set up the database and we’ll also figure out how we’re going to extract the job descriptions from the posts.
+This is a great starting point.
+You can already collect a ton of job posts and filter them by title, but we’re just getting warmed up.
+In Part 2, we’ll get our database set up and figure out how to extract the full job descriptions from each post.